Travel Tips: Planning A Summer Road Trip

 The Total Cost

-Our out-of-pocket costs (and estimated budget) total for this 2 and a half week road trip, for a family of five, along the West Coast is $8,000.00.
+Our 2013 out-of-pocket costs (and estimated budget) total for this 2 and a half week road trip, for a family of five, along the West Coast was $8,000.00.

 It took us a year to save up for it.
 We reserved the car and hotels early, and purchased our airline tickets a couple of months before the trip.

 We really pulled in a lot of our resources for this one and I freelanced a lot of hours to make it happen.
 My husband stayed up late digging through websites in search of good prices and scouting hotel locations.
-It wasn’t always the most fun trip to prepare for, but now that we are so close to leaving and everything is in place, I feel it was so worth it.
-All the planning beforehand allows us to relax during the trip.
+It wasn’t always the most fun trip to prepare for, but once we had everything in place, I felt it was so worth it.
+All the planning beforehand allowed us to relax during the trip.

 We hope this insight helps you if there is a trip that you have in mind.
-Just remember that with patience and careful budgeting and planning, you can make it happen.
-It might take you longer, it might not.
-It might cost you more, it might not, but it can happen.
+Just remember that with patience and careful budgeting and planning, you can make it happen and have the time of your life in the process.